bailey13x/LOCK-API/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a Custom Liscense Agreement .
 See the LICENSE file for details.